-Secondly by portraying the opposition and intellectuals as failures and disgruntled, the ruling elite perpetuate its own status quo and in some cases, it entrenches itself by intimidating the masses of the potential for danger, chaos, lawlessness, and calamity should the masses make a mistake of listening and voting the opposition.
-In some cases, this is translated into practical actions as soldiers abandon professional ethic by climbing campaign podiums and declaring a potential crisis should the voters make a mistake of electing a candidate other than one preferred by soldiers.
-As anticipated, the ibid., p.
-31 electoral results have been the obvious with the military favoured candidates "wining by landslide" victories.
-With landslide victories accompanied by intimidation, ballot staffing, access to public funds and other malpractices, the presumed "winner" 's conscious haunts him that he did not after all win genuinely and probably that he stood flatly defeated in a free and fair contest, the "winners" are quick to allege treason by the strongest opposition leaders so as to have them incarcerated and charged with treason.
-In the alternative, opposition leaders are intimidated into exile so as to drastically reduce their chances of staging up a future political challenge besides, his absence reduces the psychological haunt of the incumbent.
+Secondly by portraying the opposition and intellectuals as failures and disgruntled, the ruling elite perpetuate its own status quo and in some cases, it entrenches itself by intimidating the masses of the potential for danger, chaos, lawlessness and calamity should the masses make a mistake of listening and voting the opposition.
+In

+154 Thulo Hoeane, "African Leadership," in New African, April, 1991 p.
+4., cited by Ayittey, op. cit., p.
+14 some cases, this is translated into practical actions as soldiers abandon professional ethics by climbing campaign podiums and declaring a potential crisis should the voters make the grave mistake of electing a candidate other than one preferred by soldiers.
+As anticipated, the electoral results have been the obvious with the military favoured candidates "wining by landslide" victories.
+157 With landslide victories accompanied by intimidation, ballot staffing, access to public funds and other malpractices, the presumed "winner"'s conscious haunts him that he did not after all win genuinely and probably that he stood flatly defeated in a free and fair contest, the winners are quick to allege treason by the strongest opposition leaders so as to have them incarcerated and charged with In the alternative, opposition leaders are intimidated into exile so as to treason. drastically reduce their chances of staging up a future political challenge besides, his absence reduces the psychological haunt of the incumbent.
 With a credible opposition out of the way, with intellectuals dismissed as liars and agents of foreign enemies with a disregarded legislature and a window dressing judiciary, the ruling class has not been able to withstand the temptations of absolute power and its gross abuses.
+Consequently, the leadership is workshiped as visionary aid all knowing with sycophant functionaries in top gear to take on any credible opposition while allowing the weak one to operate freely so as to bestow legitimacy of a democratic environment.

-&lt;sup>155 Oyugi and Gitonga, op. cit., p.
+155 Oyugi and Gitonga, op. cit., p.
 30-31